Location: Region east of the Sierra Mountains, California, U.S.A.

 This course will require students to be outside for most of the day throughout the trip.
 This could mean prolonged exposure to sun, heat, cold, wind, etc. Weather conditions are highly variable in this region and can change quickly.
 We will be at elevations of -282 feet (below sea level) to as high as 7900 feet above sea level.
 In addition, students will be required to walk over rough conditions to reach some destinations while carrying their own food, water, and sometimes equipment in a day pack.
 As parts of this trip will be physically strenuous, students should be capable of walking as much as 10 miles over moderate elevation changes.

 On this trip a willingness to be adaptable and capable of functioning in a group outside of one's comfort zone is required.
 Students will be sleeping indoors on beds every night; sometimes in hostel-style dorm rooms with bunk beds and sometimes in shared motel rooms.
 Camping equipment is not required for this trip.
 At times, food options will be limited and accommodating dietary restrictions may not be possible.
 In addition, parts of the trip will require traveling in an SUV for several hours at a time.

 If you have physical or dietary restrictions, please discuss them with the faculty director before applying so that accommodation options can be assessed.

+Day 1: Arrival.
 Arrive in Las Vegas’ McCarran International Airport by 6 p.m.
-Evening discussion of the trip will focus getting to know each other, as well as a review of expectations and safety.
+Evening discussion of the trip will focus on getting to know each other, as well as a review of expectations and safety.
 Sleep in a hotel/hostel in Las Vegas.

 Day 2: Death Valley National Park.
 Introduction to the national park, basin and range geology, and a discussion of the science of borax mineralization, the history of the mining industry, desert geomorphology, and desert ecosystems.
 Visits to Dante's View, Badwater Salt Pan, Devil's Golf Course, and Furnace Creek.